teamniteo/salarycalc/README.md

 # Niteo Salary Calculator

-A web app to calculate a salry of a [Niteo](https://niteo.co/) employee.
+A web app to calculate a salary of a [Niteo](https://niteo.co/) employee.
 Written in [Elm programming language](https://elm-lang.org/) it runs entirely on the client side.

 ## Installation